 No wonder then, more women and men are today dissatisfied with their body images, as compared to a decade earlier.
 As a result, they spend a lot of money trying to feel good about their body.

 In truth, feeling good about your body has nothing to do with a certain image.
 What you see in the mirror is a reflection of what you believe.
 If you love your body, you will like what you see in the mirror and vice-versa.

-The question, do you love your body, sums up a lot.
-Its answer, defines your attitude towards your body.
-Don’t think of it merely as a question for young girls, on the lines of – love your body even if you have acne and other kids tease you about it – but as a question for anyone.
+The question ‘do you love your body?’ sums up a lot.
+Its answer defines your attitude towards your body.
+Don’t think of it merely as a question for young girls but for everyone.

 When you pause to reflect on this question and your likely answer, you will be unravelling the secret behind your current body image.
 If you say you love your body, do your actions towards your body really reflect this love?

 It doesn’t look good!

 Once you know what you feel, you can channel your energy to an approach that will lead you to optimum wellness.
 For instance, if you don’t love what you see, your behaviour towards your body is also not likely to be a reflection of love.

 If you’re overweight, think of it this way: if you treat your body like a dumping ground, for a variety of foods of your taste, irrespective of your bodies’ need for nutrition, are you expressing love for your body?
 Evidently not — more like disregard.
 Continuing on the same note, if your exercise regimen is limited to walking to the refrigerator or searching for the TV remote, are you reflecting love for your body?
 Again no!